beethacker/blog/content/posts/roboma/bolts0.md

   u32 BufferSizeInBytes;

+  //NOTE Redundant, but convenient u32 BytesPerSecond;
+  u32 NumChannels;

+  //Track other quantities so we know where
-  u32 NumSamplesPlayed;
+  //and how many samples to write. u32 NumSamplesPlayed;
   u32 NumSamplesWritten;

   u32 LastPlayCursor;
   u32 SafeWriteCursor;

-  //NOTE Redundant, but convenient u32 BytesPerSecond;
-  u32 NumChannels;

   //Handles to direct sound
   HMODULE DirectSoundLibrary;